Renewable Energy Storage Requirements Are Impossible

 The cost for only twelve hours' storage, for an all-electric 1.7 TWe American energy economy, would be $11.1 trillion, or about $1.1 trillion per year, or 5.5% of total GDP.
 The cost for each of America's 128 million households would be about $8,654 per year for batteries alone.

 Renewables provided 33.4% of California electricity between 1 January 2011 and 1 January 2023.
 Electricity satisfies about one third of total California energy demand.
 To provide all California energy from renewable electricity sources whose average generating capacity is three times average demand would require a capacity increase of 3 × 3 / 0.334 = 2695% above the capacity to satisfy all current California electricity demand.
 Increasing hydro at all, or increasing biogas, biomass and geothermal by 2695%, is unlikely.
+Activists demanded, and California and Oregon acquiesced, that three dams on the Klamath river be removed to restore salmon habitat.
+Unusually heavy rainfall wiped out that salmon habitat because the dams' flood-control function no longer existed.

 Texas with twelve to 600 hours' storage